fhildeb/lukso-node-guide/6-blockchain-clients/07-router-config.md

 ### 6.7.1 Resolve the Node's IP Address

-Resolve the nodes IP address again as we already did and explained in detail on the [router config](/4-router-config/) section of the guide:
+Resolve the nodes IP address again as we already did and explained in detail in the [router config](/4-router-config/) section of the guide:

 ```sh
 ip route show default